arsemag/GDP-Router/README.md

 send_updates(self, route, sender): Sends route updates to neighbors according to their relationship type.

-drop_data(self, data): Drops data if no route is available to the destination.

 send_withdraw(self, remove_list, sender): Sends a withdraw message to its neighbors